lgp171188/launchpad/lib/lp/archiveuploader/tests/nascentupload.rst

 Acceptance Work-flow
 --------------------

-The NascentUpload.do_accept method is the code which effectivelly adds information to the database.
+The NascentUpload.do_accept method is the code which effectively adds information to the database.
 Respective PackageUploadQueue, SourcePackageRelease, Build and BinaryPackageRelease will only exist after calling this method.